AkashM398/nd256/Problems vs Algorithms/explanation_rearrange_array_elements.md

 ### Code Design

-I implemented my using merge sort algorithm to sort the input array, so as to pick the digits that would form solution in reverse order.
+I implemented my solution using merge sort algorithm to sort the input array, so as to pick the digits that would form solution in reverse order.

 ### Efficiency